deepgram/web-next/content/blog/posts/optimizing-your-content/index.md

 ---
-title: Technical Writing: Optimize Your Content Creation
+title: "Technical Writing: Optimize Your Content Creation"
-description: We spend a lot of time working on developer content.
-Optimizing your writing by creating a content creation life cycle can help to ensure a larger audience and greater value for the time you put into your writing.
+description: "We spend a lot of time working on developer content.
+Optimizing your writing by creating a content creation life cycle can help to ensure a larger audience and greater value for the time you put into your writing."
 date: 2022-04-04
 cover: https://res.cloudinary.com/deepgram/image/upload/v1654610025/blog/2022/04/optimizing-your-content/sharing-your-technical-blog-posts%402x.jpg
 authors: